Gundagai

 Gundagai hosts a notably older demographic compared to the national average

-Gundagai has a median age of 45 years, which is slightly higher than Rest of NSW's median age of 43 years.
-This makes Gundagai considerably older than the national average age of 38 years.
-Compared to the Rest of NSW average, the percentage of people aged 85 and above in Gundagai is notably higher at 4.6%, while the percentage of people aged 15 to 24 years is lower at 9.9%.
-Between 2021 and present, the percentage of people aged 65 to 74 has increased from 12.7% to 13.9%, and the percentage of people aged 75 to 84 has risen from 8.2% to 9.3%.
-Conversely, the percentage of people aged 55 to 64 has decreased from 13.8% to 12.3%.
-By 2041, demographic modeling suggests that Gundagai's age profile will change significantly.
-The 75 to 84 age cohort is projected to increase by 20 people (12%), from 161 to 182.
-Notably, the combined age groups of 65 and above are expected to account for 100% of total population growth, reflecting Gundagai's aging demographic trend.
+Gundagai's median age is 45 years, which is slightly higher than Regional NSW's average of 43 years and considerably older than the national norm of 38 years.
+Compared to the Regional NSW average, Gundagai has a notably higher percentage of people aged 85 and above (4.7% locally), while those aged 15-24 are under-represented (10.0%).
+Between 2021 and present, the population aged 65 to 74 has increased from 12.7% to 14.0%, and the 75 to 84 age group has risen from 8.2% to 9.4%.
+Conversely, the 55 to 64 age cohort has decreased from 13.8% to 12.5%.
+By 2041, demographic modeling suggests Gundagai's age profile will change significantly.
+The 75 to 84 age cohort is projected to expand by 13 people (an increase of 8%) from 163 to 177.
+Notably, the combined age groups of 65 and above will account for all total population growth, reflecting Gundagai's aging demographic profile.
 In contrast, population declines are projected for the 45 to 54 and 25 to 34 age cohorts.

 Frequently Asked Questions - Age